19th Century Village

 The nearby village of Kairala (20 min by car) is also a good location to consider, and it’s easy to combine with filming in Suvanto.
 Kairala also offers impressive buildings from the 19th century, including premises that can be rented for interior shots.

-Some additional local services that may be useful when filming in the Suvanto village include:
+Additional services you may find useful when filming in the Suvanto village include:

 - Guide services

 For a comprehensive list of everything Pyhä and the wider Pelkosenniemi are have to offer, visit the Pyhä travel site.

 The historic villages of Pelkosenniemi are nestled among the most accessible wilderness in the Arctic.
 Lapland is home to five airports and even the most remote villages are reachable via maintained public roads and convenient public transportation.

 The nearest airport to Pelkosenniemi is the Rovaniemi International Airport (1 h 45 min by car), with daily connections to Helsinki and other European cities around the year.
 There are connections to cities worldwide during the busy winter season.
 Kittilä (2 h) is the 2nd nearest airport.

 You can travel to Pyhä and Pelkosenniemi by bus, but unfortunately there is no bus route all the way to Suvanto village.
 For bus timetables and ticket prices, visit Matkahuolto.

 A car is probably your best bet when it comes to reaching Suvanto village.
 You can find options for car rentals in many cities, towns and even some villages across Lapland.